Reglan (Metoclopramide) and Tardive Dyskinesia: What Evidence Shows About Causation

 How common is tardive dyskinesia with Reglan use?

-According to FDA adverse event data, tardive dyskinesia is the most commonly reported adverse event associated with Reglan, with 5,712 reports.
-Other extrapyramidal symptoms like dystonia (2,351 reports) and akathisia (558 reports) are also frequently reported (https://api.fda.gov/drug/event.json?search=patient.drug.medicinalproduct:REGLAN).
+According to FDA adverse event data, tardive dyskinesia is the most frequently cited adverse event associated with Reglan, with 5,712 reports in the FAERS database.
+Other movement-related events include extrapyramidal disorder (3,268 reports), dystonia (2,351 reports), and dyskinesia (779 reports) (https://api.fda.gov/drug/event.json?search=patient.drug.medicinalproduct:REGLAN).

 Does submitting information create an attorney-client relationship?